niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 ### 2.4.5 Enhancing `parsejson()`

-The function `parsejson()` can easily be enhanced to do a variety of things.
+The basic `parsejson()` captures only lemmatization data, it ignores line numbers, text breaks, and other types of information that are captured in the JSON files.
+The function can easily be enhanced to do a variety of things.

 #### 2.4.5.1 Sentences